ansible/ansible-runner/docs/index.rst

 for running ``ansible`` and ``ansible-playbook`` tasks and gathers the output from it.
 It does this by presenting a common interface that doesn't change, even as **Ansible** itself grows and evolves.

-Part of what makes this tooling useful is that it can gather its inputs in a flexible way <link here>.
+Part of what makes this tooling useful is that it can gather its inputs in a flexible way (See :ref:`intro`:).
 It also has a system for storing the output (stdout) and artifacts (host-level event data, fact data, etc) of the playbook run.

 There are 3 primary ways of interacting with **Runner**